Askannz/optimus-manager/README.md

 Run
 * `optimus-manager --switch nvidia` to switch to the Nvidia GPU
 * `optimus-manager --switch intel` to switch to the Intel GPU and power the Nvidia GPU off
+* `optimus-manager --switch amd` to switch to the AMD GPU and power the Nvidia GPU off
-* `optimus-manager --switch hybrid` to switch to the Intel GPU but leave the Nvidia GPU available for CUDA and [PRIME Render offload](http://download.nvidia.com/XFree86/Linux-x86_64/435.17/README/primerenderoffload.html)
+* `optimus-manager --switch hybrid-intel` to switch to the Intel GPU but leave the Nvidia GPU available for CUDA and [PRIME Render offload](http://download.nvidia.com/XFree86/Linux-x86_64/435.17/README/primerenderoffload.html)
+* `optimus-manager --switch hybrid-amd` to switch to the AMD GPU but leave the Nvidia GPU available for CUDA and PRIME Render offload
-* `optimus-manager --switch auto` to automatically detect which mode you are currently running and auto-switch to another (will switch to `intel` if you are in `nvidia` or `hybrid` mode, and to `nvidia` otherwise)
+* `optimus-manager --switch auto` to automatically detect which mode you are currently running and auto-switch to another (will switch to `hybrid-amd` if you are in `nvidia` mode, and to `nvidia` otherwise)

 *WARNING :* Switching mode automatically logs you out, so make sure you save your work and close all your applications before doing so.